Financial Assistance - Continuing Students

 younger students - high school, middle school, and elementary school

 Costs for tuition, fees, books, school uniforms, and other expenditures are the responsibility of the student and family.
 Students must apply for all outside scholarships and grants BEFORE requesting financial assistance from Curtis.
 Contact the school of choice to request information about financial assistance available at that school.
 Most schools have payment plan options.
 When meeting with the school of choice, students and family should bring the Curtis financial aid award letter.
-For information about schools near Curtis contact associate dean, Laurel Grady.
+For information about schools near Curtis, contact Laurel Grady, associate dean.

 It is the student and family's responsibility to make an appointment with the appropriate person at the school of choice to discuss school schedules, classes, financial obligations, and deadlines.

-High school students wishing to take an accelerated course load at their school of choice should submit requests to associate dean, Laurel Grady no later than August 1.
+High school students wishing to take an accelerated course load at their school of choice should submit requests to Laurel Grady, associate dean, no later than August 1.
 Curtis and the student’s school of choice will consider all requests based on transcripts, English language proficiency, and placement test.
 These will be weighed carefully to ensure that the student will be able to make normal progress academically and musically.
-Additionally, enrolling in online course work for high school credit will be considered at the discretion of Curtis.
-International students who are non-native English speakers are not eligible to take online courses for high school diploma.
-For details and more information, contact associate dean, Laurel Grady.
+Additionally, enrolling in online coursework for high school credit will be considered at the discretion of Curtis.
+International students who are non-native English speakers are not eligible to take online courses for a high school diploma.
+For details and more information, contact Laurel Grady.

 Please be advised that Curtis has limited funding for high school, middle school, and elementary school tuition.
 Curtis will cover only a portion of the tuition.
 All other high school tuition and expenses are the responsibility of the student and family.
-For additional questions, contact director of student financial assistance, Veronica McAuley.
+For additional questions, contact Veronica McAuley, director of student financial assistance.

 Veronica McAuley, director of student financial assistance, (215) 717-3188